Executive Director and Special Advisor to President

 Digital Communications Specialist

 Erin is the Digital Communications Specialist in the Equity, Civil Rights, and Title IX Office (ECRT).
 In this role she provides outreach, engagement, and communications to ensure the community can easily access information about prevention, education programs, and resources.
-Prior to joining the ECRT, Erin worked on a variety of website redesign projects enhancing the user experience at Wayne State University, College for Creative Studies, and the University of Michigan within both Rackham Graduate School and the College of Literature, Science, and the Arts.
+Prior to joining the ECRT, Erin worked on a variety of higher education website projects enhancing user experience at Wayne State University, College for Creative Studies, and multiple colleges within the University of Michigan.
 Erin received her BS in Geological Sciences from Michigan State University.

 Rachel Roth Sawatzky (she/her)